SaumilP/saumilp.github.io/content/blog/2024-04-01-app-on-flyio.md

   size = 'shared-cpu-1x'
 ```

-**`fly launch`** command output looks like this...
+**`fly launch`** command output looks like this:

 ![Fly launch](/img/2024/app-on-flyio/fly_launch.webp)

-And, docker build part of deployment...
+And, docker build part of deployment:

 ![Docker build](/img/2024/app-on-flyio/fly_launch_docker.webp)

-We wait a bit, and check the console as we sit on the edge of our seats in anticipation of a successful deployment, and ... its SUCCESS!
+We wait a bit, and check the console as we sit on the edge of our seats in anticipation of a successful deployment, and ... its SUCCESS 💪!

 Now, if we try testing the same cURL test with fly hostname, we should be able to see correct output.
-This confirms that deployment was successful, and we've managed to complete deployment (hands)!
+This confirms that deployment was successful, and we've managed to complete deployment 🙌!

 ![Simple test](/img/2024/app-on-flyio/curl_test.webp)

 Now if we check fly.io Dashboard, then we should be able to locate the machine.
 On left menu options, if we look at **Metrics**, then it provides nice basic info on our app.
 It also has button for Grafana dashboards.
 Below image shows basic grafana overview.
 ![Sneak peak at dashboard](/img/2024/app-on-flyio/grafana_app_overview.webp)

-From Dashboards, `Fly app` appears showing more insights into collected **Metrics**.
+From Dashboards, **`Fly app`** appears showing more insights into collected **Metrics**.
 Out-of-box such metrics are more useful and easier for most of the devs to keep an eye on the deployed app.

 **HTTP Status codes**
 ![Http Status codes](/img/2024/app-on-flyio/metrics_http_status_codes.webp)

-** HTTP Response times**
+**HTTP Response times**
 ![Http Response times](/img/2024/app-on-flyio/metrics_http_response_times_view.webp)

-** Data Transfer**
+**Data Transfer**
 ![Data tranfer](/img/2024/app-on-flyio/metrics_data_transfer_view.webp)

 ## Wrapping up